Ages: 14 – 26

 Greetings from Newark!

-This year, we are excited to announce that the program has been renamed The Geri Allen All-Female Jazz Camp, in honor of its first Artistic Director, the incomparable Geri Allen.
-In a career that spanned more than 35 years, Geri Allen left behind a legacy of impeccable playing, composing, arranging and empowering young musicians, bringing the music forward with her innovative projects and her educational acumen.
-As we continue her bold legacy, we are excited to push forward her work to ensure more young women have the opportunity to be immersed in a secure, nurturing and fun environment, focusing in on their instrumental and vocal skills and building confidence.
+In a career that spanned more than 35 years, Geri Allen left behind a legacy of impeccable playing, composing, arranging, and empowering young musicians, bringing the music forward with her innovative projects and her educational acumen.
+As we continue Geri’s bold legacy, we are excited to push forward her work to ensure more young women have the opportunity to be immersed in a secure, nurturing and fun environment focusing on their instrumental and vocal skills and building confidence.

-The Geri Allen All-Female Jazz Camp is an extraordinary, immersive and inclusive experience.
-We had a blast last summer and hope to have you join us in 2020!
+The Geri Allen Jazz Camp is an extraordinary, immersive, and inclusive experience.
+We are looking forward to having you join us for this summer’s virtual residency!

 Guidelines for Placement Repertoire: